dmsuehir/lpot/README.md

 ## Citation

-If you use Intel® Low Precision Optimization Tool in your research or you wish to refer to the tuning results published in the [Validated Models](#validated-models), use the following BibTeX entry.
+If you use Intel® Low Precision Optimization Tool in your research or you wish to refer to the tuning results published in the [Model Zoo](#model-zoo), use the following BibTeX entry.

 ```
 @misc{Intel® Low Precision Optimization Tool,